christianvedels/A_perfect_storm/README.md

 | event_county | The county of the parish. |
 | GIS_ID | GIS_ID - unique ID in the shape data. |

+### D. limfjorden
+Shape file which covers the body of water known as Limfjorden.
+From this repository: https://github.com/DenAutonomePirat/shapefile

 ## 2. Large or non-redistributable data:
 These are not available in this repository, either because I am not allowed to redistribute them, or because they are too large.